Linaro/website/_posts/2016/09/2016-09-06-stm-and-its-usage.markdown

 _power   stm_source_link   subsystem   uevent_

-Once linked with a STM device, the stm_console will be one of outputs of the kernel console logs which will end up in the storage device connected with STM device, for example in ARM CoreSight architeture the operation would be like:
+Once linked with a STM device, the stm_console will be one of outputs of the kernel console logs which will end up in the storage device connected with STM device, for example in Arm CoreSight architeture the operation would be like:

 ```
 # echo 1 > /sys/bus/coresight/devices/10003000.etf/enable_sink